DJDanl/cpp-docs.pt-br/docs/standard-library/move-iterator-class.md

 ### <a name="parameters"></a>Parâmetros

-`right` O iterador para usar como o iterador armazenado.
+*à direita* o iterador a ser usado como o iterador armazenado.

 ### <a name="remarks"></a>Comentários